Firefly (G.I. Joe): Marvel Comics

 Firefly first appeared in the Marvel Comics series G.I.
 Joe: A Real American Hero #24 (June 1984).

 Firefly's father was owed a debt by the Koga Ninja Clan.
 When his father died, Firefly was taken in by the ninja.
 Training with them he eventually earned Master status, and took the name "Faceless Master".
 Soon after Cobra Commander approached Firefly with a job: kill the man known as Snake-Eyes.
 Cobra Commander blamed Snake Eyes for his brother's death.
 Traveling to the Arashikage dojo where Snake Eyes was training, Firefly realized that he was no match for Snake Eyes.

 Firefly approached the assassin Zartan for help.
 In a case of mistaken identity, Zartan kills the Hard Master, leader of the Arashikage, instead.
 The Hard Master's nephew, Storm Shadow, was blamed and he fled the dojo, dishonored and branded a traitor.

 On another mission for Cobra Commander, Firefly was left in the Florida Everglades by the Commander.
 Running into Destro, who had also been left behind, the two returned to Cobra's base in Springfield, stopping for multiple battles with the Joes.
 They then plan revenge.
 First they attempted to return to the Commander's good graces by attacking Snake Eyes' mountain lodge.
-The Cobra agents were surprised that Snake Eyes wasn't alone and fled.
+The Cobra agents were surprised that Snake Eyes was not alone and fled.
 When Firefly arrived in Springfield, he took part in the trial of Billy, Cobra Commander's estranged son, who had tried to kill the Commander.
 Storm Shadow freed Billy before a verdict could be reached.